polyaxon/polyaxon/docs/integrations/data-on-s3.md

 ---
 title: "Data on S3"
+meta_title: "AWS S3"
-meta_description: "Using data on AWS S3 in your Polyaxon experiments and jobs."
-custom_excerpt: "Polyaxon allows users to connect to one or multiple buckets on S3 to access data directly on you machine learning experiments."
+meta_description: "Using data on AWS S3 in your Polyaxon experiments and jobs.
+Polyaxon allows users to connect to one or multiple buckets on S3 to access data directly on you machine learning experiments."
+custom_excerpt: "Amazon S3 has a simple web services interface that you can use to store and retrieve any amount of data, at any time, from anywhere on the web.
+It gives any developer access to the same highly scalable, reliable, fast, inexpensive data storage infrastructure that Amazon uses to run its own global network of web sites."
 image: "../../content/images/integrations/s3.png"
 author:
   name: "Polyaxon"